Isolation is a problem at any time

 “With all the difficulties I have happening in my day to day life, I am proud of myself for taking my son away.
 It was the best feeling in the world.
 It made me realise that there is a bigger world out there and I don’t have to be stuck at home.
 I left knowing who I was and what I am capable of.
 It has given me more confidence.”

-At the current time it is vital that we all follow the government advice to stay at home and observe social distancing.
+At the current time it is vital that we all follow current government guidelines and advice.

 Click here to return to the blog home page.